 Application performance management software is a critical part of any organization's application performance strategy.
-AppDynamics is the only easy-to-use and production-ready application performance management solution.
+AppDynamics is the only easy-to-use and production-ready APM management solution.

-While most web application performance monitoring tools require manual configuration and code changes to deploy, AppDynamics automatically instruments your code and maps your entire application architecture.
+While most web APM tools require manual configuration and code changes to deploy, AppDynamics automatically instruments your code and maps your entire application architecture.

 AppDynamics, unlike most application performance tools, understands application performance in terms of business transactions, or user requests.
 By giving you business transaction context into your performance bottlenecks, AppDynamics enables you to understand application performance the way your end users experience it, and to prioritize issues based on their business impact.